Ecuador Lawsuit - Background

 For more than two decades, Petroecuador has been the sole owner of the operations TexPet left behind, and the state oil company has greatly expanded them.
 Petroecuador has been slow to remediate its majority share of pre-1992 impacts and has amassed a poor environmental record since that time.
 All remaining environmental conditions in the region are the sole legal responsibility of Petroecuador, and in December 2011, Petroecuador announced a $70 million remediation program that would address the balance of the necessary clean-up.

 A former Ecuadorian judge acknowledged his direct involvement in orchestrating a fraudulent judgment against Chevron.
-In a sworn declaration filed on January 28, 2013, in New York federal court, Alberto Guerra, who presided over the case when it was first filed in 2003, reveals that he was paid thousands of dollars by the plaintiffs' lawyers and a subsequent judge, Nicholas Zambrano, for illegally ghostwriting judicial orders issued by Zambrano and steering the case in the plaintiffs' favor.
+In a sworn declaration (169 KB) filed on January 28, 2013, in New York federal court, Alberto Guerra, who presided over the case when it was first filed in 2003, reveals that he was paid thousands of dollars by the plaintiffs' lawyers and a subsequent judge, Nicholas Zambrano, for illegally ghostwriting judicial orders issued by Zambrano and steering the case in the plaintiffs' favor.
 Guerra, who is no longer a judge, attests that the plaintiffs' lawyers were permitted to draft the $18 billion judgment in their own favor after they promised to pay Zambrano a $500,000 bribe out of the judgment's enforcement proceeds, and that Guerra then reviewed the plaintiffs' lawyers' draft for Zambrano before the judge issued it as his own.

 In addition, the environmental damages claims that underlay the February 2011 judgment have also been proven to be the result of fraud.
-On April 12, 2013, the plaintiffs' chief environmental consultants, Boulder, Colo.-based Stratus Consulting, filed sworn statements detailing their knowledge of the plaintiffs' lawyers' misconduct and testifying that there is no scientific merit to the allegations against Chevron.
+On April 12, 2013, the plaintiffs' chief environmental consultants, Boulder, Colorado-based Stratus Consulting, filed sworn statements detailing their knowledge of the plaintiffs' lawyers' misconduct and testifying that there is no scientific merit to the allegations against Chevron.

-For information on additional evidence of fraudulent behavior by the plaintiffs' representatives, read more.
+For information on additional evidence of fraudulent behavior by the plaintiffs' representatives, read more (40 KB).

-On February 7, 2013, the same tribunal ruled that the Republic of Ecuador has violated the tribunal's prior interim awards by not preventing the attempted enforcement of an $18 billion judgment against Chevron.
+On February 7, 2013, the same tribunal ruled that the Republic of Ecuador had violated the tribunal's prior interim awards by not preventing the attempted enforcement of an $18 billion judgment against Chevron.

 The tribunal found that despite its instructions in earlier awards, the Republic of Ecuador has facilitated the plaintiffs' pursuit of enforcement.